mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-14-CentOS7SerialConsole.md

 So add the `serial` portion to that line, and paste in the extra `GRUB_SERIAL_COMMAND`.
 Depending on your system/SOL/intended use of you may need to alter the speed or unit (unit 1 corresponds to ttyS1), `--word=8 --parity=no --stop=1` are often referred to as `8/n/1` in the serial world.

-Update: --For some reason this config is not presently accepting input over serial (but normal VGA works as expected...I'll dig into this when I get a chance (or if anyone knows the answer let me know on twitter))--
+Update: ~~For some reason this config is not presently accepting input over serial (but normal VGA works as expected...I'll dig into this when I get a chance (or if anyone knows the answer let me know on twitter))~~

 Fix: It's an easy fix, just not one that I knew existed.
 Add this to your /etc/default/grub file:
 ```
 GRUB_TERMINAL_INPUT="console serial"